Rectangular Matrix Additions in Low and High Temperatures: Introduction

-\begin{remark} The same intermediate regime was considered in \cite{ABMV}, where the authors study the limiting behavior of Laguerre ensemble, and proved that its empirical measure converges in this regime to some deterministic probability measure $\mu_{q,\gamma}$, which interpolates between Marcenko-Pastur law (when $\gamma\rightarrow\infty$) and some version of Gamma distribution (when $\gamma\rightarrow 0$).
-As an application of the theory we develop in this text, we reobtain this result in Section \ref{sec:laguerre}.
-There are also similar results for Gaussian ensemble, see \cite{ABG}. \end{remark}
+\begin{Remark} The same intermediate regime was considered in~\cite{ABMV}, where the authors studied the limiting behavior of the Laguerre ensemble and proved that its empirical measure converges in this regime to a deterministic probability measure $\mu_{q,\gamma}$, which interpolates between the Marchenko--Pastur law (as $\gamma\to\infty$) and a certain Gamma distribution (as $\gamma\to 0$).
+As an application of the theory developed in this paper, we rederive this result in Section~\ref{sec:laguerre}.
+Analogous results for the Gaussian ensemble can be found in~\cite{ABG}. \end{Remark}